bford21/beautiful-jekyll/_posts/2017-10-09-first-post.md

 ---
 layout: post
-title: First post, Hello World@
+title: First post, hello world!
 image: /img/hello_world.jpeg
 tags: [first, about, blog]
 ---

-Hey everyone!
-This is my first post and I'm excited to finally have a space to share all of the things I find interesting.
+Hello world!
+This is my first post and I'm excited to finally have a space to share some of the thigs I find interesting in the field of technology.
+I'm a passionate Software Engineer who is constantly trying to innovate and come up with better more efficient ways of solving problems.